PariaZ/interview-ai/README.md

 - For larger corpora and more complex queries, the system could be upgraded to models such as **GPT-4.1** or **GPT-4o**, which are better suited for long-context and multi-step reasoning.
-- More advanced prompt techniques (e.g., **structured or constrained reasoning flows**) could also be explored, while still preserving **MCP compliance** and safety guarantees.
+- More advanced prompt techniques (**structured or constrained reasoning flows**) could also be explored, while still preserving **MCP compliance** and safety guarantees.